 Cooking With Coconut Flour: The Dos And Don’ts

 Coconut flour is best known as a grain-free, gluten-free flour.
-As a result of these characteristics and because it is fiber-rich, it can be beneficial for digestive and cardiovascular health.
+As a result of these characteristics, and because it is fiber-rich, it can be beneficial for digestive and cardiovascular health.
 All its benefits aside, it has some properties that can make it difficult for inexperienced bakers to use.
 Follow the tips below to get the best results from coconut flour.

-Coconut flour is not a neutral-tasting flour like wheat or cassava flour.
-If you use it in a food item with a mild flavor, you will be able to detect nutty coconut notes.
 If you don’t want the flavor but still want to use coconut flour, use it in preparations where stronger flavors will play the main role.
 For example, pairing coconut flour with chocolate seems to work well since chocolate will mask most mild flavors.
-Aside from chocolate, other options that can help to hide the flavor of coconut flour include banana and coffee.
+Coconut brownies, in fact, are quite a popular recipe.
+Aside from chocolate, other options that can help to hide the flavor of coconut flour include banana, peanut butter, and coffee.

 Do add extra moisture when you are baking with coconut flour.

 Coconut flour is notorious for being absorbent; it will soak up large amounts of your recipe’s liquids.
 If you don’t make adjustments to compensate for coconut flour, it can often leave finished foods with an unpleasantly dry texture.
 This is true for cakes and when it is used as a binder in items like meatloaf or meatballs.
-In a cake batter, it is recommended that you add an amount of extra liquid that is equivalent to the amount of coconut flour in the recipe.
-If you are using a cup of coconut flour, you will add an extra cup of liquid.

 Do let the coconut flour sit after adding liquid ingredients to a batter recipe.

 If you are making a batter, you will want to let it absorb all the liquid that it can before checking the consistency.
-You may need to add more liquid to ensure that that you get the desired results.
+You may need to add more liquid to ensure that you get the desired results.

 Do combine coconut flour with almond flour if…